AndrewJBateman/freeCodeCamp/README.md

 * **Tic Tac Toe:** uses html, css & jQuery.
 This is no longer in the fcc curriculum.
 I didn't use the Minimax algorithm to make the ai side more unbeatable so the game is not that challenging but it passes the fcc tests.
 Uses a main function and separate functions for move(), ai() - a simple random move by the pc to any of 9 unused squares, finishgame() - shows messages to say who won, checkWon() - compares results with an array of horiz and vertical winning lines & reset().

+* **Javascript Calculator** uses html, css & javascript.
+Simple hmtl/css keypad that is not very responsive but that was not a requirement to pass the tests.
+Javascript uses eval function to perform actual calculation.
+Function to prevent operands being registered more than 1x.
+Functions to clear last value entered and clear entire screen.

 ## Algorithms

 ### Array methods used